 Q: How would you rate the public transport in Chile?
 What are the different options?
 Do you need to own a car?

-Q: How would you rate the healthcare in Antogafasta?
-Have you had any particularly good/bad experiences with regards to doctors and hospitals?
+Q: How would you rate the healthcare in Antofagasta?
+Have you had any particularly good/bad experiences with regard to doctors and hospitals?

-Q: What are the biggest safety issues facing expats living in Antogafasta?
+Q: What are the biggest safety issues facing expats living in Antofagasta?
 Are there any areas expats should avoid?

-A: The neighbourhoods near the mountains are not recommended to walk around.
-Also the centre of the city should be avoided at night.
+A: The neighbourhoods near the mountains are not recommended for walking around.
+Also, the centre of the city should be avoided at night.
 I have heard of some foreigners being assaulted during the day in some places that are considered safe.
-The locals warn about that as well as taking buses after dark.
+The locals warn about that, as well as taking buses after dark.

-Q: How do you rate the standard of housing in Antogafasta?
+Q: How do you rate the standard of housing in Antofagasta?
 What different options are available for expats?

 A: There are typical blocks of flats and condominiums.
 Many of them have common swimming pools and/or a gym.
 The quality of housing that expats tend to use is good.
 The tap water is not recommended for drinking as it contains arsenic.